What is Herpes?

 - Blood Test – if you have no symptoms

 - Urine Test – if you currently have symptoms

 - Swab Test – if you have a blister or other lesion for swabbing to see if it is caused by HSV.

-At Better2Know you can choose your test method: urine or a swab if you have symptoms, and blood if you do not.
-Results are available 2−5 working days from the sample being received in the lab depending on which sample is taken.
-The test will say whether you have HSV I, HSV II, both types, or neither.
+At Better2Know, you can choose your test method: urine or a swab if you have symptoms, and blood if you do not.
+Results are available within 2−5 working days from us receiving your sample depending on which sample is taken.
+The test will tell you whether you have HSV-1, HSV-2, both types or neither.